nomaan-11/deepfake-detection/deepfake-detector-1/README.md

 python src/training/train.py
 ```

 This will load the dataset, initialize the CNN model, and start the training process.
-The trained model will be saved as `model.h5`.
+The trained model will be saved as `best_model.keras`.

 ## Contributing